armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 In `executions` table you should be able to see one record with the name `REDIS_TO_SQL_MIGRATION`.

-In `fileurls` and `fileurl_childs` you should be able to see the migration information with the dinghyfiles, modules and their relationships.
+In `fileurls` and `fileurl_childs` you should be able to see the migration information with the Dinghyfiles, modules and their relationships.

 After Dinghy makes the migration at start, it will close the Redis connection and it will work in full SQL mode.

 ## Configuring Redis

-Dinghy can use Redis to store relationships between pipeline templates and pipeline dinghy files.
+Dinghy can use Redis to store relationships between pipeline templates and pipeline Dinghy files.
 An external Redis instance is highly recommended for production use.
-If Redis becomes unavailable, dinghy files will need to be updated in order to repopulate Redis with the relationships.
+If Redis becomes unavailable, Dinghy files will need to be updated in order to repopulate Redis with the relationships.

 > Dinghy can only be configured to use a password with the default Redis user.